 Thousands of national athletes.
 Dozens of elite sporting tournaments.
 One world-class, state-of-the-art sports facility.

-But what does it take to build a multipurpose sports venue that gives an unrivaled experience for spectators?
+But what does it take to build a multipurpose sports venue that offers spectators an unrivaled experience?
 Developers of the NCC Athletics Stadium share some tips and best practices.

 1. Learn from other countries’ experiences